madgen/madgen.github.io/posts/2019-09-14-Verifying-the-Leftist-and-Heap-Properties-of-a-Leftist-Heap.markdown

 ```

 The reason this doesn't work and why GHC defaults `a`{.haskell} to
-`Type`{.haskell} is because if you want to create data type, you need to know
+`Type`{.haskell} is because if we want to create a data type, we need to know
-the runtime representation in advance so you can lay down the data when
+its runtime representation in advance to lay down the data while generating
-generating code.
-For example, `Int#`{.haskell} requires 32 bits but
+code.
+For example, `Int#`{.haskell} requires 32 bits but `Int`{.haskell}
-`Int`{.haskell} requires a pointer to a thunk, hence 64 bits.
-Unless you know
+requires a pointer to a thunk, hence 64 bits.
+Unless you know how big the data
-how big the data is you can't generate the code (at least not without
+is you can't generate the code (at least not without introducing runtime code
-introducing runtime code generation or indirection which defeats the purpose of
+generation or indirection which defeats the purpose of unlifted types).
-unlifted types).

 More generally, [the paper introducing levity
 polymorphism](https://cs.brynmawr.edu/~rae/papers/2017/levity/levity.pdf) has